abderrahimJK/SOAP_TP/README.md

-# SOAP Bank wen service
+# SOAP Bank web service

 This is a simple web service application allows user to consult some services provided by the bank .
 The backend is built using SOAP Web Service with the WSDL file defined as below: